AdaCore/training_material/courses/fundamentals_of_ada/130_program_structure.rst

    C. Parent_Object + Sibling_Object
    D. :answer:`All of the above`

+.. container:: animate

-:explanation:`A, B, and C are illegal because there is no reference to package Parent.Sibling (the reference to Parent is implied by the hierarchy).
-If Parent.Child had "with Parent.Sibling", then A and B would be legal, but C would still be incorrect because there is no implied reference to a sibling.`
+   A, B, and C are illegal because there is no reference to package :ada:`Parent.Sibling` (the reference to :ada:`Parent` is implied by the hierarchy).
+If :ada:`Parent.Child` had :ada:`with Parent.Sibling;`, then A and B would be legal, but C would still be incorrect because there is no implied reference to a sibling.

 ===================
 Visibility Limits